zDevelopers/AuthDownWarning/README.md

 When the authentification or sessions servers become down, a message like this one will be broadcasted.
 ![Warning message if the authentification servers are down](http://raw.carrade.eu/s/1451071102.png)
 A similar message will be displayed if the servers are unstable.

-This message will be broadcasted every ten minutes (by default) until the servers status change.
+These messages will be broadcasted every ten minutes (by default) until the servers status change.

 ![“Fine again” message](http://raw.carrade.eu/s/1450919965.png)